This website uses cookies to ensure you get the best experience on our website More info

 The gain on the sale of your main home in Portugal is exempt from capital gains tax if the proceeds (net of any mortgage taken out to acquire it) are reinvested in another main home within the EU.

-You can re-invest 36 months after selling your main home.
+You can re-invest within 36 months after selling your main home.
 In that case you must declare the amount you intend to reinvest on your tax return.
 It is also possible to buy your new home 24 months before selling your main house.

 It is important that the new home is located in the EU (including obviously Portugal) or a European Economic Area (EEA) country which exchanges tax information with Portugal.